-The staff have a clear knowledge of the Early Years Foundation Stage and use this to support children in their learning and development.
+The staff have a good knowledge of how the Early Years Foundation Stage can be promoted in an out of school club.
+They use this to well to support children in their learning and development.
 The staff team work well together to provide a stimulating environment.
-Children are able to access resources of their own choice which supports them in making decisions and leading their own play.
+The club operates from a school nursery so is well resourced with designated areas of learning already set out.
+Children are able to access resources of their own choice which allows them to self-initiate their own play.
+For example, children access construction kits and build robot models, dropping them carefully to the floor to investigate which model is the strongest.
 Resources and activities provide age appropriate learning opportunities which challenge children.
-For example, younger children access painting activities through using sponge printing, while older children use fine paintbrushes.
-Children are engaged in learning and happily play with their peers to extend their imaginative play.
-For example, children use construction blocks to build a pirate ship and play with dinosaurs as they discuss imaginary worlds.

-Effective systems of observation and assessment monitor children as they work towards the early learning goals.
+For example, younger children access activities where they enjoy making patterns and marks in shaving foam, whilst older children use the computer or write down ideas on paper.
+Children are engaged in learning and happily play with their peers.
+For example, children build jigsaws, play in the role play area, help one another on the computer and paint daffodils with one another.
+Staff use strong systems of observation and assessment to monitor children as they work towards the early learning goals.
 Staff follow a consistent approach and have a good understanding of children's individual needs.
-Staff play with children and discuss their likes and dislikes, in order to offer activities that children will enjoy.
+The club operates solely for children who attend the on-site school.
+Staff liaise with school teaching staff to discuss how they can best support children in their learning.
+Staff play with children and ask them for ideas, in order to offer activities that children will enjoy.
 Staff have a good knowledge and understanding of the importance of parent partnerships.
-Staff are available to discuss concerns on a daily basis, and this supports parents in gaining an understanding of the learning and development of their child.
-Parents are also encouraged to support and share information about their children's learning at home.
-However, not all parents are able to take full advantage of these arrangements, and there is scope to offer a range of different communication methods that will support a greater shared knowledge and understanding about their children.
+Staff are available to discuss concerns on a daily basis, this supports parents in gaining an understanding of the learning and development of their child.
+Parents are encouraged to support and share information about their children's learning and development at home.
+Parents are encouraged to come into the group and share any specialist knowledge.
+The group has been visited by a nurse and a police officer who have spoken with children about their role.
+This supports children's understanding of the wider world.